Leviticus 25:31

 47. The redemption of servants

-But houses in villages without walls
+But houses in villages with no walls around them

 are to be considered as open fields